wmww/bfstack/readme.md

 ## But all that is impossible in Brainfuck
 Shut up.
 I'm clever.

-## In this document…
-TODO: outline the architecture of the framework, and document how to build a working program using it.

 ## Compatibility
 TODO: describe what the expectations are made of the Brainfuck environment